highly-illiquid/polydata/memory-bank/activeContext.md

 - **Handoff note:** Pipeline optimization complete.
 Ready for analysis workflow verification.

 ### Recent Changes:
+- **Safety Mechanism:** Updated `run_update.sh` to create and manage an external lock file (`/tmp/poly-fetcher.lock`).
+This signals to `start-analysis.sh` that a fetch is in progress, preventing accidental server shutdown.
 - **Structural Refactor:** Flattened the project structure.
 Moved files from `fetcher/` and `shared/poly_utils` back to the project root.
 The `poly-data` repo is now a standard, single-level Python project.
 - **Repository Split:** Separated the project into two repositories:
     - `poly-data`: Public infrastructure and fetcher code.